MultiplEYE-COST/wg1-experiment-implementation/README.md

 ### Develop and run experiments for other eye-trackers
 Depending on what is needed we can add more eye-trackers.
 There is also a team that is trying to set up experiment using a webcam.
 Please contact [multipleye@cl.uzh.ch](mailto:multipleye@cl.uzh.ch) for more information.

+## Upload the data
+After you have run a MultiplEYE session, no matter if pilot or real experiment, please make sure to:
+1. Always save the entire `data` folder in a safe location locally as you do for other data collections.
+2. Upload the `data` to the MultiplEYE server.
+When you preregistered, you should have received a folder where to upload the data.
+3. Whenever you collect data from a new participant, please upload the entire `data` folder to the server, replacing the old one.